 - Our properties make sense the day you buy them.

-- There is nothing that needs to happen in order for the property to be a good wealth-building investment.
+- There is nothing that needs to happen for the property to be a good wealth-building investment.

-- We select markets based on a number of factors.
+- We select markets based on several factors.

 - At a high level, we consider economic factors that include job growth, unemployment, population growth, as well as the condition of the local housing market such as inventory, home price trends, etc.